|Northfield, New Hampshire|

 Following the 1983-84 season, owner Sal Manuel placed ads for taking over the ski area, which was billed as a "golden opportunity."
 A local couple may have operated the area for the 1984-85 season.

 Mid 1980s Development

-Richard Shea purchased the ski area at auction circa 1991 and began operating it with his wife and grown sons.
+Richard Shea purchased the ski area at auction circa early 1991 and began operating it with his wife and grown sons.

 The Highlands made headlines in early 1992 when the Sheas and Rep. Tom Salatiello went to the press with complaints about Belknap County-owned Gunstock being given an unfair advantage.
 Their complaints included the removal of the Highlands sign from Interstate 93 and $100,000 in government funds given to Gunstock for night skiing improvements.

 The Highlands' woes continued in 1993 when its electricity was cut off due to mounting debt.
 A diesel generator was installed to keep the area operational while the bills were paid down.

 The Highlands once again ended up on the auction block on October 11, 1995.
 Dan Enwright purchased the area for a fraction of the assessed value and was optimistic about its prospects.
 However, Enwright soon discovered the snowmaking system was non-functional, the lodge in disrepair, and the electrical system a mess.
 In addition, Enwright ran into issues in obtaining a clean title, so repair work was delayed.
 He later reflected, "If I knew on the 11th what I know today, I would have sold it in the parking lot."

 The idle base area prior to the construction of the bike park (2002)

 While the area was advertised for the 1995-96 season, there is no record of it actually opening.
 The area served as a venue for the New Hampshire Feminist Connection Music Festival in September 1996, then fell victim to vandals in subsequent years.